Reliever Reggie McClain has been ‘effective’ for Mariners despite struggles early in appearances

 Joining them will be infielders Joe Rizzo (No. 20) and Jose Caballero, who was acquired from the Diamondbacks in the trade for Mike Leake.

-The Mariners will send three relievers to the AFL, lefty Aaron Fletcher (No. 27), who was acquired from the Nats at the trade deadline, hard-throwing reliever Raymond Kerr and right-handed reliever Sam Delaplane.
+The Mariners will send three relievers to the AFL, lefty Aaron Fletcher (No. 27), who was acquired from the Nats at the trade deadline, hard-throwing reliever Raymond Kerr and right-handed relievers Sam Delaplane and Penn Murfee.

 Carson Vitale, the Mariners minor league field coordinator, will serve as an assistant coach on the staff.